 - Local IB options: Some local schools offer IB (e.g., ACSI, SJI) with lower fees than international schools

-Cost should not be the only factor, but it is a practical consideration for long-term planning.
+Cost should not be the only factor, but it is a practical consideration for long-term planning — particularly since the choice of system often spans 6-12 years from primary through pre-university education.

 - MOE to IB: Students may need time to adjust to inquiry-based learning and self-direction